booshja/Painting-Joy-backend/README.md

 ## **API Routes**:

-A list of routes and examples can be found [HERE](https://github.com/booshja/Painting-Joy-backend/blob/main/API.md).
+A list of routes and usage can be found [HERE](https://github.com/booshja/Painting-Joy-backend/blob/main/API.md).

 <hr>
 <br>